 10. Beer drinkers beware

-According to several studies, just a single 12 oz bottle of beer can make you more attractive to these insects.
-It is still unknown what is the exact reason for that, but you can use it for your own advantage: give your friend a few bottles of beer so that the mosquitoes will be attracted to him/her (instead of a mosquito spray, just get a beer buddy).
+According to several studies, just a single 12 oz. bottle of beer can make you more attractive to these insects.
+It is still unknown what the exact reason for that is, but you can use it for your own advantage: give your friend a few bottles of beer so that the mosquitoes will be attracted to him/her (instead of a mosquito spray, just get a beer buddy).